unifyai/unify-docs-old/docs/concepts/unify_api.rst

 Unify Python Package
 ^^^^^^^^^^^^^^^^^^^^
 First, download our `Python package <https://github.com/unifyai/unify>`_ with :code:`pip install unifyai`.

-There is complete documentation in the `readme <https://github.com/unifyai/unify/blob/main/README.md>`_.
-Sample inference
+You can then quickly get started like so:

 .. code-block:: python

-    from unify import Unify
+    import unify
-    client = Unify("llama-3-8b-chat@fireworks-ai", api_key="$UNIFY_KEY")
+    client = unify.Unify("llama-3-8b-chat@fireworks-ai", api_key="$UNIFY_KEY")
-    response = client.generate("Say hi.")
+    response = client.generate("hello world!")

+If you save your API key to the environment variables :code:`UNIFY_KEY`, then you don't need to specify the :code:`api_key` argument in the example above.

+You can list the models, providers and endpoints using the functions :code:`unify.utils.list_models()`, :code:`unify.utils.list_providers()` and :code:`unify.utils.list_endpoints()`

 OpenAI Python Package
 ^^^^^^^^^^^^^^^^^^^^^
 The Unify API is designed to be compatible with the OpenAI standard, so if you have existing code that uses the OpenAI Python package, it's straightforward to try out our API.

 .. code-block:: python